Eating Healthy on a Budget: It's Possible

 Eat well without breaking the bank

 FoodCraft calculates your optimal meal plan based on your budget.
-Enter your weekly amount and get complete menus with the most economical shopping list.
+Enter your weekly amount and get full menus with the most cost-effective shopping list.